luzengxiangcn/SteerLM-llama2-13B/README.md

 ## Limitations

-The model was trained on the data originally crawled from the Internet.
-This data contains toxic language and societal biases.
-Therefore, the model may amplify those biases and return toxic responses especially when prompted with toxic prompts.
+Meta’s Llama2 model was trained on publicly available data sources that could include unsafe content.
+See Meta's Llama2 paper, section 4.1, "Safety in Pretraining" for more details: https://ai.meta.com/research/publications/llama-2-open-foundation-and-fine-tuned-chat-models/.
-We did not perform any bias/toxicity removal or model alignment on this checkpoint.
+The model may amplify unsafe content, especially when prompted with unsafe content.
+NVIDIA did not perform bias or toxicity removal or model alignment on the Llama2 model.
+NVIDIA’s SteerLM methodology applied to Llama2 provides the opportunity to improve model quality through a fine-tuning technique based on data annotation of specific important categories and allows adjustments to model output at run-time based on those same categories.

 ## License